firdaanandhita/pca-ann-formalin/README.md

 This repository contains software developed as part of an academic research project.

-The source code, trained models, documentation, and associated materials are protected under applicable copyright laws.
+The source code is protected under applicable copyright laws.
+Research datasets, trained model artifacts, and experimental outputs are maintained separately from this public repository.

 Unauthorized reproduction, modification, or redistribution outside the applicable license or without the author's permission is prohibited.

 ---